aberke/check-list/README.md

 		- example use: ```{{ 'SAVE' | translate: 'uppercase' }}```
 	- TranslateService does the actual work of translations
 		- utilized by filter and controllers
+- User's last language is stored server-side in session

 Domain Name Configuration